MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 It is designed to accommodate datasets that are sparse, irregular, or non-local.
 OBSFIT performs grid-independent model-data comparisons, meaning that observations do not have to be on the same grid as the model or constrained to a fixed set of depth levels.
-This increases the efficiency of data assimilation for many datasets and allow compatibility with multi-grid state estimation.
+This increases the efficiency of data assimilation for many datasets and allows compatibility with multi-grid state estimation.
 OBSFIT offers the capability of assimilating tomography data and high-resolution altimetry data (e.g., `SWOT <https://swot.jpl.nasa.gov>`_).

 Description